-- GA4 has a more flexible data model as you are no longer restricted to the rigid event structure of category, action and label.
+- GA4 has a more flexible data model.
+You are no longer restricted to the event structure of category, action and label.
 Instead, GA4 uses parameters to allow you to create your own naming conventions.
-This does, however, mean you need to plan your events in advance to provide consistency and logic to your event structure.
+You need to plan your events in advance to provide consistency and logic to your event structure.

-- Machine learning enables GA4 to use modelling which can extrapolate from incomplete data sets to power a new AI Insights feature.
+- Machine learning enables modelling which can extrapolate from incomplete data sets to power a new AI Insights feature.
 This automatically seeks out useful insights to inform marketers about users on the website or app.

-- Predictive audiences in GA4 allow you to create remarketing and re-engagement campaigns based upon the probability of users to purchase or churn.
+- Predictive audiences allow you to create remarketing and re-engagement campaigns based upon the probability of users to purchase or churn.
 This is based upon the machine learning engine in GA4.

 - It is designed for a cross-platform world so that you can stream data from apps and websites into the same GA property.

 - GA4 integrates directly with BigQuery.
-Previously this was only available with GA 360, but now it’s free with GA4.
+Previously this was only available with GA 360, but now it’s free.

-- The Analysis Hub offers new reports such as funnel analysis visualisation and path analysis that were previously only available in GA 360.
+- The Explore section offers new reports such as funnel analysis visualisation and path analysis that were previously only available in GA 360.
 The funnel analysis report is especially powerful.
-Unlike GA goals you can define each step of a funnel using any kind of event rather than being limited to a page URL.
+Unlike GA goals you can define each step of a funnel using any kind of event rather than a one page URL.
 It also automatically calculates the completion, and abandonment rate for each step in a funnel.

-- The default data retention period is just 2 months for GA4, and the maximum is only 14 months.
+- The default data retention period is just 2 months for GA4, and the maximum is 14 months (50 months for GA4360 users).

-- Views – you won’t find any views in GA4 and so you don’t have the ability to automatically focus on an individual device, hostname, subdirectory or some other user segment.
+- Views – you won’t find any views in GA4.
+You won’t have the ability to automatically focus on an individual device, hostname, subdirectory or other user segments.